- SUMMARY of A Framework For Scientific Papers

 Summary (optional).
 Brief summary of data and conclusions (i.e. hypothesis tests).

-(Sections delimited by bold/italicized subheadings that directly relate to hypotheses)
+(Sections delimited by bold/italicized subheadings that are complete sentences and directly relate to each Measurable Hypothesis)

 Sub-conclusion Sections.
 Start each section with a bold/italicized subheading that concisely states the conclusion of the section using a complete sentence.
 The conclusion directly relates to a Measurable Hypothesis (e.g. explicitly states the reasons for rejecting or supporting the Measurable Hypothesis).
 The body of each section defends WHY the data lead to the conclusion using deductive and/or inductive reasoning (e.g. modus tollens).
 Link ideas with logical transitions.
 If comparisons among sampled data are statistically (significantly) different, (1) put differences into PERSPECTIVE by expressing as percentages, and (2) report statistical tests (e.g. P-values, etc.).
 Comparisons that are not significantly different are NOT different (no “trends,” “non-significant differences,” etc.).
 Place references to figures, tables, and the results of statistical comparisons only at the END of sentences.